 The M.Ed. positions you to move beyond entry-level environmental and sustainability education jobs, to full time work in program development, communication, outreach, and teaching.
 The expectation is that Bard graduates will lead in expanding the scope and reach of environmental education in the US and across the world—changing minds to create an informed and engaged citizenry that will support progress towards a just, prosperous, and sustainable future.

 The renowned environmental educator David Orr has said that education for sustainability combines academic learning about critical earth and human systems with “practical things necessary for the art of living well in a place: growing food, building shelter, using solar energy, and a knowledge of local soils, flora, fauna and the local watershed.”
-Put another way, this kind of place-grounded education provides young people with the skills to live a fulfilled and committed life.
+Put another way, environmental education programs provide young people with the skills to live a fulfilled and committed life.

 “The world desperately needs more peacemakers, healers, restorers, storytellers, lovers and, especially, teachers of genuine knowledge.
 I am heartened that Bard is bringing its innovative approach to graduate education to bear specifically on sustainability education.
-This new M.Ed. will teach the teachers who can reach the children who will grow up to change the future.” — David Orr (when discussing the Bard M.Ed. program)
+This new M.Ed. will teach the teachers who can reach the children who will grow up to change the future.” — David Orr (when discussing the Bard environmental education degree)

 If you want to learn more about how you can help educate the next generation, check out our free guide: